ncatlab/nlab-content/pages/17873.md

 In a sufficiently cohesive topos the subobject classifier is obviously connected since $\Omega=\Omega^1$.
 It is the aim of this section to prove that in a weakly cohesive topos the converse holds as well: $\Omega$ is connected iff $\Omega$ is contractible.

-Before embarking on a proof let us consider two examples that illustrate that the concept of sufficient cohesion results from the interplay between the _connectedness_ of the subobject classifier and the _exactness_ properties of the components functor $p_!$:
+Before embarking on a proof let us consider two examples that suggest that the concept of sufficient cohesion results from the interplay between the _connectedness_ of the subobject classifier and the _exactness_ properties of the components functor $p_!$:

 +-- {: .num_example}
 ###### (Non)examples